DyogenIBENS/Agora/doc/HowTo.md

 ##### Scaffolding

-Like in non-robust mode, this step does pairwise comparisons and a graph linearisation of the CARs themselves, which allows finding higher-level adjacencies.
+Like in non-constrained mode, this step does pairwise comparisons and a graph linearisation of the CARs themselves, which allows finding higher-level adjacencies.

 ```bash